-Disclaimer for PDF Version of Online Help
+About this PDF Version of Online Help

 This document is a PDF version of the online help.
 This PDF file is provided so you can easily print multiple topics from the help information or read the online help in PDF format.

-Note: Some topics do not convert properly to PDF, causing format problems.
-Some elements of online help are completely removed from the PDF version.
-Those problem topics can be successfully printed from within the online help.
+Because this content was originally created to be viewed as online help in a web browser, some topics may not be formatted properly.
+Some interactive topics may not be present in this PDF version.
+Those topics can be successfully printed from within the online help.